g-adopt/g-adopt.github.io/README.md

 ## Local development

-For simple development on the main content of the site, after cloning this repository, create a Python virtual environment, and install the required packages into it:
+For simple development on the main content of the site, first make sure that you have installed [uv] by following the [installation instructions] for your platform.
+Clone this repository, and change to its directory.

-    $ python3 -m venv env
-	$ source env/bin/activate
-	(env) $ python3 -m pip install -r requirements.txt

 Start the MkDocs server, and the site will be available at http://localhost:8000

-    (env) $ python3 -m mkdocs serve
+    $ uv run -- mkdocs serve

 ### API documentation